-What is more important: preaching the gospel to the world or feeding the flock?
-John Ritenbaugh gives reasons why we should at this time be concentrating on reversing the church's serious spiritual decline before we presume to go to the world.
+We should concentrate on reversing the church's serious spiritual decline before we presume to go to the world.

 John Ritenbaugh, cuing in on three scriptures, Psalm 11:3-5, Luke 12:7, and Philippians 4:19, reflects on a frightening earthquake in 1971, in which he realized that he was in no way in control of the alarming situation, a relentless shaking that threatened to destroy the entire foundation.
 This earthquake has grounds of …

 Because the exact time of Christ's return is not known, we must always be ready, as though His return is imminent.
 Those not prepared will be blindsided.

 The olive trees in Zechariah 4:11 refer to the Two Witnesses who pour oil (spiritual instruction) into a golden bowl, supplying the churches with nourishment.

 The book of Hebrews provides reasons to recapture flagging zeal, focusing on the reason for our hope and faith, establishing Christ's credentials.

 How are the young people in the church of God supposed to approach the dating situation today?
 Here is advice on dating, sex and enjoying one's youth.